onedata/onedata-documentation/docs/user-guide/data.md

 #### Access Control Entry

-An ACE consist of four fields:
+An ACE consists of four fields:
 * `who` — the principal whom the ACE affects:
     - user or group represented by their identifier
     * `OWNER@` — the owner of the file
-    * `OWNING GROUP@` — members of space which contains  the file
+    * `OWNING GROUP@` — members of space which contain the file
     * `ANONYMOUS@` — guest client (accessing through a share)
     * `EVERYONE@` — everyone, including the anonymous users
 * `type` — `ALLOW` or `DENY` operation specified by `access_mask` to the principal (`who`)
-* `flags` — currently only the flag indicating whether principal identifier points to user or group is supported, other flags can be set or [imported](../admin-guide/oneprovider/configuration/storage-import.md), but they will be ignored during ACE evaluation
+* `flags` — currently only the flag indicating whether the principal identifier points to the user or group is supported, other flags can be set or [imported](../admin-guide/oneprovider/configuration/storage-import.md), but they will be ignored during ACE evaluation
 * `access_mask` — the permissions regulated by this ACE

-You can change permissions using the [Web file browser](web-file-browser.md#permissions) in the **File Details** modal, or using the [CDMI API](cdmi.md#set-file-acl).
+You can change permissions using the [Web file browser](web-file-browser.md#permissions) in the **File Details** modal or using the [CDMI API](cdmi.md#set-file-acl).

 #### Permissions